watson-developer-cloud/openwhisk-sdk/actions/assistant-v1/README.md

 	```
 	wskdeploy
 	```

-**In the future,** the utility `wskdeploy` will be integrated into a new `wsk` plugin command `ibmcloud wsk deploy`.
-For now download [wskdeploy](https://github.com/apache/incubator-openwhisk-wskdeploy/releases) and add the downloaded binary to your PATH

 ### Bind Service Credentials
 You will need to bind your Watson Assistant service to the `assistant-v1` package, so that the Actions will have access to the service credentials.